shashankcods/snapinsight/README.md

 1. Upload a photo by clicking the **upload** button.
 2. Wait for the loading animation while the backend analyzes the photo.
 3. View the score for each photography parameter.

+## Future Improvements
+We plan to enhance the project with the following features:

+- **More Detailed Insights**: Provide deeper analysis of images, including composition, sharpness, and color theory evaluation.
+- **User History Page**: A dedicated page where users can view their past uploads and corresponding scores.
+- **Custom Machine Learning Model**: Instead of relying on predefined parameters, we aim to train our own ML model to analyze images and offer more accurate feedback.
+- **Mobile Optimization Enhancements**: Improve the mobile experience with a more responsive UI.
+- **User Authentication**: Implement user accounts to save progress and access past results anytime.

 ## Technology Stack: